dpc10ster/RJafroc/README.md

 * Modeling, Analysis, Validation and Visualization of ROC/FROC studies
 * Extends and replaces the *obsolete* Windows software (JAFROC: http://www.devchakraborty.com)

-# Preliminary documentation (vignettes) available at https://dpc10ster.github.io/RJafroc/ #
+# Documentation (vignettes) available at https://dpc10ster.github.io/RJafroc/ #

-# Be sure to visit my wiki at https://github.com/dpc10ster/RJafroc/wiki #
+# My wiki is at https://github.com/dpc10ster/RJafroc/wiki #

-# `RJafroc` is longer distributed via CRAN - please ignore version 1.1.0 at https://github.com/cran/RJafroc #
+# A CRAN version of RJafroc is in preparation #
-The C++ code in the RJafroc package was written by a student (Xuetong Zhai) who is no longer working for me.
-Unfortunately, the code does not pass the Solaris compiler.
-I do not have a Solaris machine to test my fixes, none of my users employ Solaris, even books on compiled code in R packages stay away from Solaris, and I am not proficient in C++.
-Long story short, the CRAN version was removed and there is not much I can do about it (keeping up with rarely used compilers is not a good use of my time; replacing the C++ code with R code would considerably slow down the algorithms, rendering them almost useless).
-Hence the decision to distribute the code directly using `GitHub`.
+Thanks to help from Dr. Peter Phillips, a version of `RJafroc` that should pass CRAN tests is close to completion.
+As usual, the most current version of the software is available right here.

 # Those already familiar with installing R packages from GitHub can ignore the following directions #